sctyner/sctyner.github.io/_posts/2019-02-18-redoing-graphs.md

 ## #   QFLAG25 <lgl>, SFLAG25 <chr>, VALUE26 <dbl>, MFLAG26 <lgl>,
 ## #   QFLAG26 <lgl>, SFLAG26 <chr>, VALUE27 <dbl>, MFLAG27 <lgl>, …
 ```

+And now we corral the data for the visualization!
+We need (in inches):

+1. Daily snowfall amounts for the current winter
+2. Historical average daily snowfall amounts for the 1981-2010 winters
+3. Cumulative amounts of 1 and 2.

+The data are very wide, with 3 columns for each day of the month.

 ```r
 # make wide data long